Building the AI-First Bank: A Strategic Guide

 Pathway 3: Process Redesign

 The boldest approach—and the hardest—involves fundamentally reengineering workflows to embed agents at their core.
-This goes beyond automation to reimagine how work actually gets done.
+This goes beyond automation to reimagine how work gets done.

 This pathway works best for strategically important processes where current automation is low but business impact is high.
-It demands close collaboration between business leaders, process engineers, and AI developers to map new workflows that leverage agent capabilities rather than simply replicating existing manual steps.
+It demands close collaboration between business leaders, process engineers, and AI developers to map new workflows that use agent capabilities rather than simply replicating existing manual steps.

 Choosing Your Path